Isshin-ryū: Lower Body Basics

 Developed at the same time as the first chart, the second set of techniques are, largely, the basic kicking techniques of the Isshin Ryu system.
 As with the first chart, the number of techniques, as well as actual technical content, vary by lineage.
 The initial chart contained eight kicking techniques and six stretching and calisthenic exercises.
-A ninth kick was added to the chart in the late 1960s.
+A ninth kick was informally added to the chart in the late 1960s.

 Kote-kitai

 Kote-kitai is the Okinawan term for arm conditioning.
 Karada-kitai is the term for body conditioning with ashi-kitai for the feet, fukubu-kitai for the stomach, etc. It is not unique to Isshin Ryu, and is also used by other Okinawan styles such as Uechi-ryu.

 Makiwara (巻藁)

 As with the Kotekitai, the makiwara is a rather universal tool in Okinawan martial arts.
 It is made from an immovable punching post constructed of wood or some firm material, wrapped in straw or other soft padding.

 The Makiwara is used primarily in the development of the striking surfaces utilized in karate.
 Unlike a hanging bag, timing, cadence, and footwork are rarely utilized with this implement, instead using it almost solely as a resistance training aide.

 Striking of the makiwara tends to develop the muscles around the joints, strengthening them for the sometimes awkward or unorthodox strikes found in the various types of Ryukyu martial arts.
 The most common strikes used are straight punches using various hand formations and single, two, and three finger strikes.